 Even though lines can change throughout the week, you are always locked-in to whatever the line is when you put your money down.
 That can be an advantage for those who do their homework ahead of time.

 Another popular gridiron wager is point total, or Over/Under.
 You will often see these listed short-hand as “O/U.” The line simply reflects the total points scored by both teams.
 If the O/U line is 45 and Clemson is leading 42-0 with minutes to go, “under” bettors will hope Dabo Swinney shuts down his offense.
 Otherwise, the Tigers might score and push the point total to 49, or kick a field goal and make the wager a push with a 45-0 final.

-People don’t bet as much on money lines in football as they do in other sports like baseball and hockey, but it’s still an option.
-The favorite is once again listed with the (-) sign but this time it’s a much higher number, like -225.
-That would mean that you have to bet $225 on that team to win $100 (plus your $225 risked is returned).
-The underdog is listed with a (+) plus sign, such as +175.
-That would signal a $100 bet earns a payback of $175.
+Money line betting is popular among serious, stake-it-all gamblers.
+The favorite is once again listed with a “-” but this time it’s next to a 3 or 4 digit number, like (-225).
+That means you have to put $225 on that team to be rewarded a $100 win.
+The underdog is listed with a plus sign, such as (+175).
+That number would indicate that a $100 wager earns a payback of $175.

 Another option is to combine your wagers into a parlay.
 A parlay means that all of your picks must win for the wager to pay off, but you receive a much higher payout when it happens.

 Bookies know that making 2 or more successful picks at a time without losing once is difficult, so books offer “teaser” parlay bets in which the bettor can move the point spread a given amount to help their underdog or favorite win.
 Payoff is not as generous on teasers, however.